prasadew/prasadew/README.md

 I'm a passionate and driven software engineering undergraduate with a strong foundation in full-stack web and mobile application development.
 I thrive on crafting elegant, scalable solutions and love exploring cutting-edge tech.

-🚀 Currently an **Intern Software Engineer @ Expernetic Pvt.
+🚀 Worked as an **Intern Software Engineer @ Expernetic Pvt.
 Ltd**, delivering full-stack applications in React, .NET, and SQL.

 💡 Believer in **technology that empowers people**, especially through assistive solutions and inclusive design.